Bobukins/OmniFeed/README.md

 - Expansion: we are aware of the frequent problems that exist in RecSys tasks, so we wrote the modular project code in advance so that we could later plug the .enhance module

+### **Bonus Feature**
+- Added transformer model based on the T5 architecture, which can determine the tone and emotions of the comments.

 ---

 ### **Technologies**